MdRifatchimu/new-gym-power/README.md

 <h2> Name for the Website of This Repository Profile is New Gym Power </h2>
 <h3> <a href = 'https://new-gym-power.web.app/'> Live link of the website</a> </h3>
-<h2>Basically it's a website of educational platform which teaches everyone language of other countries.</h2>
+<h2>Basically it's a website of Gym platform which Shows Their Portfolio and Services.</h2>
 <h2>Some Steps Of Creating This Website.</h2>
 <ul>
-<li>I made This Website Because of exploring and testing my knowledge of react router which i learn from programming hero web development course. </li>
+<li>I made This Website Because of exploring and testing my knowledge of react router, Private Route, React Bootstrap, Hash Link, Dynamic Route, Firebase Authentication and Context Api, Auth Provider which i learn from programming hero web development course. </li>
-<li>I used Bootstrap Framework alongside with Font Awesome to make this Website beautiful.</li>
+<li>I used Bootstrap , React Bootstrap alongside with Font Awesome to make this Website beautiful.</li>
 <li>Firstly I created a database so that i can show data's from that database in my website </li>
-<li>Then I Made The Header and footer Section Of The Website</li>
+<li>Then I Made The Header and footer Section Of The Website in the shared folder</li>
 <li>then i create routes to see other components in app.js</li>
 <li>I used Browser Router as Router</li>
 <li> I also used switch </li>